Rocketcandy/ConvertUsingHandBreakCLI/README.md

 # ConvertUsingHandBreakCLI
-Powershell Script to automate conversion of video files a specified size or larger to smaller mkv files.
+Powershell Script to automate conversion of video files a specified size or larger to smaller mkv or mp4 files.

 # Pre Reqs
 1. Must have HandBreak(64-bit) installed.
 You can get it here: <https://handbrake.fr/downloads.php>